-The primary purpose of a FNG SHARED SOLAR POWERED FACILITY is to allow members of a community the opportunity to benefit from the use of solar power even if they cannot or prefer not to install solar panels for themselves.
-Partner communities benefit from the electricity surplus generated by the solar powered community garden farm Co-op facility, which can cost significantly less than the price they would ordinarily pay to their own utility or fuel provider.
+The primary purpose of an FNG SHARED SOLAR POWERED FACILITY is to allow members of a community the opportunity to benefit from the use of solar power even if they cannot or prefer not to install solar panels for themselves.
+Partner communities benefit from the electricity surplus generated by the solar powered community garden farm facility, which can cost significantly less than the price they would ordinarily pay to their utility or fuel provider.

-Whether you’re a remote indigenous community, a homeowner, business, or nonprofit, electricity and diesel fuel costs can make up a significant portion of your monthly expenses.
+Whether you’re a remote indigenous community, a homeowner, business, or non-profit, electricity and diesel fuel costs can make up a significant portion of your monthly expenses.
 With a solar panel system, you’ll generate power for your system’s entire lifecycle.
 Even if you don’t produce 100 percent of the energy you consume, solar will reduce your utility, electrical, and or diesel fuel costs and you’ll still save a lot of money doing so.

-Solar panels aren’t an expense – they’re one of the best ways to invest, defraying the outbound costs of a community, with returns rivalling those of more traditional investments such stocks and bonds.
+Solar panels aren’t an expense – they’re one of the best ways to invest, defraying the outbound costs of a community, with returns rivaling those of more traditional investments such stocks and bonds.
 Thanks to substantial electricity savings, the average Canadian pays off their solar panel system in seven to eight years and sees an ROI of 20 percent or more over the lifecycle of the system.
-One of the most clear cut benefits of solar panels is the ability to hedge utility prices.
+One of the most apparent cut benefits of solar panels is the ability to hedge utility prices.